Intervention Order Hearings

 After hearing all the evidence, a Magistrate at an IVO hearing will make a decision as to whether to make an intervention order.

-The Family Violence Protection Amendment Act 2017 (Vic) recently amended the law so that if a child has been subject to family violence, the court no longer has to predict that the child will be subject to family violence again when making an order.
+The Family Violence Protection Amendment Act 2017 (Vic) amended the law so that if a child has been subject to family violence, the court no longer has to predict that the child will be subject to family violence again when making an order.

 Moreover, the amendment now allows children and cognitively impaired witnesses to give evidence via a VARE – which is a visual/audio recording of testimony rather than requiring the witness to appear in court.